Website icon Xpert.Digital

 Singles' Day in China - PDF Download

-Singles Day has been China's largest online shopping event since its launch in 2009.
-In 2019, around 660 million online shoppers took part in this mega shopping carnival, roughly twice the population of the United States.
-Chinese e-marketers recorded a gross merchandise value of 600 billion yuan in 24 hours, almost equal to eBay's annual GMV.
-The shopping festival is spectacular, and the icing on the cake is the Tmall All-Star Gala on November 10, the evening before the event begins.
-Celebrities from home and abroad were invited to this satellite show, including Taylor Swift, David Beckham and Mariah Carey.
+Singles' Day has been China's biggest online shopping event since its inception in 2009.
+In 2019, some 660 million online shoppers participated in this mega shopping frenzy, roughly equivalent to twice the population of the United States.
+Chinese e-marketers recorded a gross merchandise volume (GMV) of 600 billion yuan within 24 hours, nearly matching eBay's annual GMV.
+The shopping festival is spectacular, and the highlight is Tmall's All-Star Gala on November 10, the evening before the event kicks off.
+This satellite show featured celebrities from China and abroad, including Taylor Swift, David Beckham, and Mariah Carey.
 The four-and-a-half-hour countdown show opened the curtain on a 24-hour non-stop shopping event.

-Singles Day in China began in the 1990s as an unofficial celebration for young singles on November 11th or 11/11.
-The number “1” resembles a “bare stick,” a slang term for bachelors in China.
-In 2009, China's e-commerce company Alibaba Group launched its first Singles Day sale, which met with unprecedented success.
-Today, Alibaba's Singles' Day trading value has increased nearly 400-fold over the past decade, with over a billion orders placed on the company's e-commerce platforms on the day.
-In 2019, Singles' Day sales were no longer just a solo act by Alibaba.
-Now, most of China's major online retailers are participating in this phenomenal fall shopping event.
-That year, JD.com and Pinduoduo, Alibaba's main competitors, recorded 223 billion and 97 billion active users on Singles' Day, respectively.
+Singles' Day in China began in the 1990s as an unofficial celebration for young singles on November 11, or 11.11.
+The number "1" resembles a "naked stick," a slang term for bachelors in China.
+In 2009, China's e-commerce giant Alibaba Group launched its first Singles' Day sale, which was an unprecedented success.
+Today, the trading value of Alibaba's Singles' Day has increased almost 400-fold in the past decade, with over one billion orders placed on the company's e-commerce platforms on that day.
+By 2019, Singles' Day sales were no longer solely an Alibaba initiative.
+Now, most of China's major online retailers participate in this phenomenal fall shopping event.
+That year, JD.com and Pinduoduo, Alibaba's main competitors, recorded 223 billion and 97 billion active users respectively on Singles' Day.

-Every year, Singles' Day sales attract a growing number of online shoppers worldwide, especially in Southeast Asia.
-According to a survey in 2018, almost a third of Indonesian online shoppers purchased items on Singles' Day.
-In Singapore, more than 80 percent of online shoppers expressed interest in taking part in the Singles' Day sales.
-In Europe, consumers also spent billions of British pounds on Singles' Day.
+Year after year, Singles' Day sales attract a growing number of online shoppers worldwide, particularly in Southeast Asia.
+According to a 2018 survey, almost a third of Indonesian online shoppers made purchases on Singles' Day.
+In Singapore, more than 80 percent of online shoppers expressed interest in participating in Singles' Day sales.
+Consumers in Europe also spent billions of British pounds on Singles' Day.

 Important note: The PDF is password protected.